micro-manager/pycro-manager/docs/source/headless_mode.rst

     core = Core()

-The example below shows headless mode in combination with an saved image callback, which calls a user-defined function whenever new data is stored (on disk or in RAM depending on the arguments to ``Acquisitoin``).
+The example below shows headless mode in combination with an saved image callback, which calls a user-defined function whenever new data is stored (on disk or in RAM depending on the arguments to ``Acquisition``).
 This setup could be used to replace the pycro-manager viewer with a custom user interface (note the ``show_display=False`` in the acquisition).

 .. code-block:: python